cnellington/cnellington.github.io/_posts/2023-04-16-househunting.md

 $$P(max(X_1, ..., X_n) > Z_{\epsilon}) > 1 - \delta$$

-Where $$Z_{\epsilon}$$ is the quality value that is higher than $$\epsilon$$ percent of all $$X$$ (the z-score for our normal distribution), and we'll choose how many candidate options $$n$$ we should consider before meeting the quality and confidence criteria.
+Where $$Z_{\epsilon}$$ is the quality value that is higher than $$\epsilon$$ percent of all $$X$$ (i.e. the z-score or inverse CDF for our distribution), and we'll choose how many candidate options $$n$$ we should consider before meeting the quality and confidence criteria.
 To get the same answer, as can figure out how likely it is that none of our options meet a quality threshold.